February 24, 2022

 Hiring candidates from underrepresented backgrounds is just one element of a holistic approach to diversity recruiting.
 Understanding all types of diversity, eliminating bias from all stages of the hiring process, education, and a commitment to continuous improvement are all essential aspects of sustainable DE&I recruitment.
 A holistic approach to diversity needs to be practiced and understood throughout an organization.
 Diversity isn’t a project or even a goal, it’s a process that’s tied to a company’s philosophy and values.

 When creating a holistic DE&I plan, it’s important to focus on all aspects of diversity, not just one.
-There are many facets of diversity - race and gender are the most talked about, but there are many other lenses through which to look at the diversity of your pipeline and workforce.
+There are many ways to define what a diversity candidate is - race and gender are the most talked about, but there are many other lenses through which to look at the diversity of your pipeline and workforce.

 Let’s dive in to the types of diversity…